DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 * Origin of the script idea thanks to conversations with Kexikus and JCarter426 on the Deadly Stream Discord.
 * Extension of the script from static camera values to also include placeable and creature data thanks to conversations with ebmar/Seth on the Deadly Stream Discord.
 * Useful information regarding using trig functions to reverse-engineer Odyssey's X/Y Orientation values derived from [several posts by Vriff](https://deadlystream.com/topic/2901-gitedit-what-do-you-guys-want/?do=findComment&comment=29621) on Deadly Stream.
+* A revised approach to determining trigger object vertex order supplied by JCarter426 on the Deadly Stream Discord.